 (b Moneglia, nr.
 Genoa, 18 Oct.
 1527; d Escorial, 6 Sept.
 1585).
 Genoese painter and draughtsman.
 He was the outstanding Genoese painter of the 16th century, indeed the only one who was of more than local significance.
 Much of his large output consisted of fresco decorations in churches and palaces in and near Genoa, and he also produced numerous altarpieces and devotional pictures.
 Some of his finest devotional works are austere night scenes and they have been claimed as sources for Georges de La Tour, even though it is not clear how La Tour could have known them.
 Cambiaso visited Rome at least twice and Michelangelo was a powerful influence on the massiveness of his figures, although in softness of modelling they have more in common with Correggio.

-Text Source: The Oxford Dictionary of Art and Artists (Oxford University Press)
+Text source: The Oxford Dictionary of Art and Artists (Oxford University Press)